 "This is one of the best kept 5K secrets in America.
 Sandy dirt roads, forest trails, grassy levees and boardwalk - all in one race!
 Absolutely spectacular."

-Parent/guardian must sign waiver for participants 17 and under.
+Parent/guardian must sign a waiver for participants 17 and under.
 Participants ages 10-15 may register, but must be accompanied by an adult chaperone.
-Chaperone does not have to run in race, but does need to be on-site.
+Chaperone does not have to run in the race but does need to be on-site.

 To help preserve and protect our natural resources and interpretive trails, dogs are not permitted.

 Please be aware that the course offers occasional areas of uneven terrain and varies from hard-packed trails with roots to grass and boardwalks.
 Strollers are not recommended.